System Design Space

 Observability does not start with charts.
 It starts with the question of whether the team can explain degradation before users give up.

-Logs, metrics, tracing, SLO-based alerting, runbooks, and feedback loops are presented as one diagnostic platform that helps the team move from symptom to cause instead of merely collecting signals.
+Logs, metrics, traces, SLO-based alerts, runbooks, and feedback loops are presented as one diagnostic platform for moving from symptom to cause.

-In design reviews, the chapter is especially useful for discussing signal quality, cardinality cost, alert fatigue, and which telemetry actually reduces investigation time.
+In architecture reviews, the chapter helps discuss signal quality, high-cardinality cost, alert fatigue, and which telemetry actually reduces investigation time.

 Practical value of this chapter